learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 So we have learnt this regression line without using any complex non-linear functions, in a fraction of time.
 This is the key benefit of regression trees over other regression techniques that we have seen earlier.

+### Some Observations

+- We can notice the graph is not continuous.
+- Horizontal lines are averages of all data points in sections created.
+- These horizontal lines represent sections.
+Predictions are averages of data points in sections.
+So prediction for each value lying in one section will be the same.

 __Try changing the `max_depth` parameter in the model and grow the tree again.
 The resulting visualization will clearly show you the impact of tree depth on overfitting.__

 ## Visualize the Tree